Academic Catalog

 Prerequisites:

-Statistics (MATH 130 or BUS 270 or equivalent) and admission to the Sustainable Management Major, or consent of the Program Advisor, on a space-available basis.
+Admission to the Sustainable Management Major, or consent of the Program Advisor, on a space-available basis.

 SMGT 410 Corporate Social Responsibility and Sustainability 3.00